-Connect with Berkeley Center for Law & Technology - BCLT on LinkedIn!
-BCLT STAFF MARK COHEN DISTINGUISHED SENIOR FELLOW & DIRECTOR, ASIA IP PROJECT Mark Cohen joined Berkeley Law in November 2017 as director of BCLT's Asia IP Project.
+MARK COHEN DISTINGUISHED SENIOR FELLOW & DIRECTOR, ASIA IP Mark Cohen joined Berkeley Law in November 2017 as director of BCLT's Asia IP Project.
 Cohen is widely recognized as the leading expert in the US on intellectual property law in China.
 For over 30 years, as a law firm attorney, in-house counsel, government official, and adjunct and visiting professor of law, he has practiced, written about, and taught intellectual property and international trade law, always with a focus on Asia.
 Immediately before coming to BCLT, he was Senior Counsel and Senior Advisor to the Undersecretary of Commerce and Director of the US Patent and Trademark Office.
 He taught intellectual property law and international trade at Fordham from 2011 to 2017.

+JANN DUDLEY

+ASSOCIATE DIRECTOR

-He has also been a guest professor at Renmin University (Beijing) and Jinan University (Guangzhou).
-He publishes extensively, in English and Chinese, on IP issues.
-JANN DUDLEY Jann joined the BCLT team in 2017, bringing to the table more than 20 years' award-winning experience in law firm marketing, business development and administration.
+Jann joined the BCLT team in 2017, bringing to the table more than 20 years' award-winning experience in law firm marketing, business development and administration.
 She is responsible for sponsorship relations, short and long range planning, and managing the team of professionals who organize BCLT's ambitious agenda of events for law students, alumni, and the law and technology community.
 In the course of her career, Jann has served as marketing director or manager at Orrick, Morgan Lewis, and, most recently, Archer Norris, among other Bay Area law firms.
 Jann holds a B.A. in Business & Humanities from Golden Gate University.

-ASSOCIATE DIRECTOR MATTHEW RAY ASSISTANT DIRECTOR PROGRAM DEVELOPMENT & STUDENT ENGAGEMENT Matthew has over 5 years of experience working for the University of California, both at Berkeley and Santa Cruz.
+MATTHEW RAY PROGRAM DEVELOPMENT & STUDENT ENGAGEMENT Matthew has over 5 years of experience working for the University of California, both at Berkeley and Santa Cruz.
 At BCLT, Matthew enhances law students' educational experience by managing the Tuesday-Thursday speakers series, coordinating the Law & Technology Certificate, organizing career fairs and networking events, advising law and tech-related student groups, and coordinating the mentor program.
-Matthew also works as an editor and researcher.
 Before joining BCLT in 2019, Matthew held positions at The Humanities Institute, CASMA, and the Institute for Jewish Law.
 Matthew holds a BA in History with a minor in East Asian Studies from UC Santa Cruz.

+RICHARD FISK

+ASSISTANT DIRECTOR EVENTS & COMMUNICATIONS

-RICHARD FISK Richard Fisk joined BCLT in September 2015.
+Richard Fisk joined BCLT in September 2015.
 Prior to that, he was Special Events Manager for the 2015 San Francisco International Film Festival.
 From 2011-2015, Richard was Director of Events at Central European University, a graduate institution in Budapest, Hungary.
 He has an extensive background in corporate project coordination, which is when he first began organizing large events.
 At BCLT, Richard is responsible for planning and executing the center's extensive schedule of conferences, symposiums, forums, and workshops.
 Richard holds an M.A. in Broadcast and Electronic Communication from San Francisco State.